 I went to college in Maine, but spent a semester in Brisbane, Australia.
-After I returned from overseas — where two classes, Screenwriting and Film Production (taken pass/fail) translated to a full-courseload of credits back home — I got a position as a multimedia lab supervisor at a totally brand new lab filled with the most powerful, cutting-edge computers on the planet: Macs.
+After I returned from overseas — where two classes, Screenwriting and Film Production (taken pass/fail) translated to a full-courseload of credits back home — I got a position as a multimedia lab supervisor at a totally brand new lab filled with the most powerful, cutting-edge computers on the planet (at least according to my university): Macs.

 My job, for which I had lot of enthusiasm for — was to learn software in order to provide tech support to students using the lab.
 I loved computers and software, so I was actually kind of good at it.
 Well, I at least knew more than those I was teaching.
 So I had that going for me.

 My affinity at that part-time position led to a second one (doing the same thing) for the university’s help center.
 Between both jobs, I literally spent 40 hours per week learning and then teaching both students and faculty how to use the software we had available — as well as this new thing called the internet, HTML, and web design.

 I absolutely loved it, but I also had no idea how lucky I was.
 All that software and hardware at my disposal and being paid to learn it.
 It was amazing.

 Sometime within the next year, I was sponsored by a faculty member to design and teach my own continuing education course, “Intro to Animation”.
 Truth be told, I was a fan of animation, but had little experience with it.
 So I was learning things just prior to teaching them!